Skip to content

 Profile

 41.9 km / 1,075 m.
-Day 3 starts with a scenic 1-hour drive from Geiranger to Hjelle — the gateway to one of Norway's historic mountain roads.
+Day 3 starts with a 1-hour drive from Geiranger to Hjelle — the gateway to one of Norway's historic mountain roads.
 From Hjelle the climb is gradual for 7 km then settles in at 7-8% for the next 11 km to the 1,098m summit.
-Rough asphalt giving way to compacted gravel.
-No cafés, no service — just the road and the snow-flecked peaks.
+Rough asphalt all the way, no cafés or service on the climb itself.
 Lunch at Gamlebutikken på Hjelle after the descent before driving home.

 🌧 Plan B for rain